 What is counseling psychology: An overview

-The work of a counseling psychologist is based on a blend of humanistic psychotherapy, the natural sciences of psychoanalysis, and cognitive behavioral therapy.
-Their work is more through verbal communication, listening to patients, advising them, discussing issues to reach the core of the problem and building resilience in patients.
+The work of counseling psychologists is complex.
+It may blend humanistic psychotherapy, natural sciences of psychoanalysis, and cognitive behavioral therapy.
+The work of counseling psychologists focuses on verbal communication.
+These psychologists are skilled in listening to and advising patients.
+They focus on reaching the core of the problem and building resilience.

-A typical master’s in counseling psychology may include courses like:
+A typical master’s in counseling psychology program may include courses like:

 - Counseling Multicultural Communities